Ukrainian-History/autoBWF/README.md

+**This branch contains the "legacy" version of the code, with all descriptive fields and XMP.
+It is no longer being maintained, as the UHEC has changed its metadata workflow.**

 The purpose of `autoBWF` is to provide an alternative GUI for embedding internal metadata in WAVE audio files using the [Broadcast Wave](https://en.wikipedia.org/wiki/Broadcast_Wave_Format) standard, FADGI [BWFMetaEdit](https://mediaarea.net/BWFMetaEdit), and [XMP](https://en.wikipedia.org/wiki/Extensible_Metadata_Platform).

 Unlike the existing BWFMetaEdit GUI, autoBWF is extremely opinionated and will automatically generate metadata content based on file naming conventions, system metadata, and pre-configured repository defaults.
 In addition, it can copy metadata fields from a template file to avoid having to enter the same information multiple times for several master or derivative files of the same physical instantiation.